 Húsavík is one of Iceland's many charming towns found at the coast line by Skjalfandi Bay.
-The town is recognized as a great place to go whale watching and is a quite the cultural hub with numerous museums and great restaurants.
+The town is recognized as a great place to go whale watching and is quite the cultural hub with numerous museums and great restaurants.
 The perfect stop to make whilst exploring the North of Iceland, especially due to its close vicinity to other amazing attractions.

 Navigate the Page:

 Húsavík is an adorable fishing town in the Northern part of Iceland just south of the Arctic Circle.
 The town is known for incredible ocean views, its colorful houses, a stunning wooden church, fantastic whale watching tours and just recently a truly unique bathing experience right at the peninsula’s brim.